The following is an excerpt from the PCFLL Operating Policy, Section T - Residency Rules:

 home association.
 With written permission of the player`s home association, the League Executive will place the player.

-- No release will be looked at except for teams that are full; i.e. a team has 25 players registered.
+- No release will be looked at except for teams that are full, i.e. a youth team has 23 players registered or

 - If there is a dispute between associations concerning the release of a player, the PCFLL Executive will